 Was India an enlightening experience that opened my mind to a fascinating part of the world?
 Sure.
 But don’t think for a second that it was all beautiful temples, photogenic cows, and cardamom-scented markets.
 Ok, there was a lot of that.
 But India tested me, India was tough, and there were times I just wanted to book a flight home.

 With some practice and some time, I started to get it.
 I even began to understand why people get hooked.
-I’ll be posting a survival guide later on with all the tricks I learned to help make the culture shock easier (update: here it is), but before we jump into the good stuff I’m going to be brutally honest.
+I’ll be posting a survival guide and packing list later on with all the tricks I learned to help make the culture shock easier (update: here’s the survival guide, here’s the packing list), but before we jump into the good stuff I’m going to be brutally honest.
 There were some things in India that drove me crazy, starting with…

 Every street was lined with garbage that was often swept into piles and lit on fire.
 The pungent smell was everywhere we went.
 Smoke hung in the air.
 How did it all get there?
 I felt like I was the only one who noticed it.